Our Services

 Helpful Resources

-For medically approved next steps, see below for how to remove triggers, use antihistamines and cold compresses safely, monitor symptoms, the red flags that mean seek emergency care now, and when to get testing, an epinephrine auto-injector, or an allergist referral.
+Medically approved next steps include removing triggers, using antihistamines and cold compresses safely, monitoring symptoms, recognizing red flags that require emergency care, and knowing when to seek allergy testing, an epinephrine auto-injector, or an allergist referral.

 An allergic reaction happens when your immune system overreacts to something that is usually harmless—like certain foods, medications, insect stings, or pollen.
 While many reactions are mild and manageable, some can become serious and require immediate medical care.